Join our lab

 SURE student & Directed Studies 2019, NSERC USRA student 2020

-Currently: CGS-M MSc Student, Hargreaves Lab @ McGill University
+Currently: PhD Student, McGill University

 Olivia held a research position in the lab funded in part by a Summer Undergraduate Research Experience (SURE) during summer 2019, and recently completed a directed studies project.
 Her research so far has focused on how traits related to fitness and adaptation in pink monkeyflower Mimulus lewisii populations change during the process of range expansion.